 The greater the exposure to UV rays from the sun or tanning beds, the greater the chance of melanoma.
-But since the cancer can also appear in areas that aren’t exposed to UV rays (soles of the feet and palms), physicians believe melanoma is also caused by a combination of other factors, including environmental and genetics.
+But since the cancer can also appear in areas that aren’t exposed to UV rays (soles of the feet and palms), physicians believe it is also caused by a combination of other factors, including environmental and genetic.

-Doctors diagnose melanoma through examination of moles and biopsies of skin or lymph nodes.
-They stage the disease – determining the extent of the cancer and if it has spread, or metastasized – through physical exams, biopsies and other imaging tests such as CT or MRI scans.
+Doctors diagnose this form of skin cancer through examination of moles and biopsies of skin or lymph nodes.
+They stage the disease, which is determining the extent of the cancer and if it has spread (metastasized), through physical exams, biopsies and other imaging tests such as CT or MRI scans.

-Sometimes physicians can’t determine where the original melanoma began, since it can spread quickly to lymph nodes, lungs, the brain or other areas.
+Sometimes physicians can’t determine where the original cancer began, since it can spread quickly to lymph nodes, lungs, the brain or other areas.

 Risks of melanoma skin cancer

-There are a number of risk factors for melanoma which may or may not increase a person’s chance of getting the disease.
+There are a number of risk factors that may or may not increase a person’s chance of getting the disease.
 Some risk factors can be prevented, some can’t.
 Risk factors include:

 - UV light exposure from sunlight or tanning beds